jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 mathjax: false
 ---

-I recently came across [this post](https://www.thelastrationalist.com/rationality-is-not-systematized-winning.html), which challenges readers to propose a definition for rationality, and figured I’d take a crack at it.
+I recently came across [this post](https://www.thelastrationalist.com/rationality-is-not-systematized-winning.html), which challenges readers to propose a definition for rationality
+The post is several years old so I'm clearly late to the game, and I'm sure that most things have been said already, but I figured I’d take a crack at it.

 ---